microsoft/folio/README.md

 // Configure Folio to look for tests in this directory, and give each test 20 seconds. folio.setConfig({ testDir: __dirname, timeout: 20000 });

-// Create a new test type.
-For the easiest setup, you need just one. export const test = folio.newTestType();
+// Create a test type.
+For the easiest setup, you can use a default one. export const test = folio.test;

-// Run tests of this type, giving them two retries. test.runWith({ tag: 'basic', retries: 2 });
+// Run tests with two retries. test.runWith({ tag: 'basic', retries: 2 });
 ```